About the Author

 When approving you for a credit card, a card issuer might use your FICO 9 score, or your Vantagescore3 score, both of which include your rental payment history when determining your score.
 These newer credit scoring models are used often, but there are lots of credit issuers that have not adopted these newer models.
 Most mortgage issuers, for example, still use FICO 4 or 5 which does not include your rental history when determining your score.

-With this major announcement by the federally backed Fannie Mae and Freddie Mac, more mortgage issuers, or any kinds of lenders, may make the switch to newer credit scoring models that take rental history into account, to help improve approval odds for mortgages, credit products and other loans.
+With this major announcement by the federally backed Fannie Mae and Freddie Mac, more mortgage issuers, or any kinds of lenders, may make the switch to newer credit scoring models that take rental history into account, to help improve approval odds for mortgages, credit products, and other loans.

 It’s very important to note, there is a huge difference between your credit score and credit history.
 A credit score is a simple way to sum up your overall credit health, but it does not provide the full picture for lenders.
 Lenders like mortgage brokers will look at your full credit history when making decisions.

 The more tradelines you have in good standing, like the rental tradeline you would receive as a RentReporters subscriber, the better your approval chances are.
 It’s possible to have a good credit score, but a thin credit history.
-For example, if you have a single credit card that is only a couple years old and you make all your payments on time, you’ll probably have a pretty good credit score, but a very thin history since there is only one tradeline.
+For example, if you have a single credit card that is only a couple of years old and you make all your payments on time, you’ll probably have a pretty good credit score, but a very thin history since there is only one tradeline.

-With a rental tradeline showing all of your on time payments, you significantly strengthen your credit history and provide a nice bump to your score too!
+With a rental tradeline showing all of your on-time payments, you significantly strengthen your credit history and provide a nice bump to your score too!

-A rental tradeline with your entire on time rent payment history is visible to mortgage brokers when they first check your credit profile, which speeds up your mortgage application process now that Fannie Mae and Freddie Mac will be investigating your rental history.
+A rental tradeline with your entire on-time rent payment history is visible to mortgage brokers when they first check your credit profile, which speeds up your mortgage application process now that Fannie Mae and Freddie Mac will be investigating your rental history.

 If you’re looking to get an edge on your real estate competition, and there’s a whole lot of it, a rental tradeline will help you get approved for a mortgage faster and at a better rate, saving you thousands of dollars on your mortgage.